JustinTimperio/pacback/README.md

 ![Pacback Haskell](https://imgur.com/PzUznWZ.gif)

 ### Backup Version Sensitive Application Data
-In many cases config files many need to be modified when updating certain packages.
-You may want to backup application data before deploying an upgrade incase of error or corruption when upgradeing.
-Pacback makes it extremely simple to store files like this and automatically compares files that you have stored when against the system.
+In some cases, config files many need to be modified when updating packages.
+You may want to backup this application data before deploying an upgrade incase of error or corruption.
+Pacback makes it extremely simple to store files like this and automatically compares files that you have stored against the system.
 Pacback will let you selectively overwrite each subsection of file type: Changed, Added, and Removed.

 In this example we pack up an Apache websever and Postgresql database:
 1. `pacback -c 1 -f -d /var/www /etc/httpd /var/lib/postgres/data`